 Where to stay: The best hotels in Chuzenjiko Onsen

-As would be expected from the town’s minuscule stature, there isn’t a huge selection of choices for where to stay in Chuzenjiko Onsen.
+As you’d expect from the town’s minuscule stature, there isn’t a huge selection of choices for where to stay in Chuzenjiko Onsen.
 Most of what you’ll find in the area occupies the mid-range and above.

 Here are a few of the best hotels & places to stay in Chuzenjiko Onsen:

-- Little Forest Inn Nikko: The best budget accommodations in the Chuzenji area, this small guesthouse offers amazing views of the lake and Mount Nantai from the property.
+- Little Forest Inn Nikko: This small guesthouse offers the best budget accommodations in the Chuzenji area.
+It features amazing views of the lake and Mount Nantai from the property.
 Rooms are Western-style with private bathrooms.

-- Hatago Nagomi: A newly-renovated 3-star hotel with a prime location across the street from Lake Chuzenji.
-Rooms are spacious, clean & modern, and set up with Western- rather than Japanese-style accommodations including private bathrooms.
+- Hatago Nagomi: This newly-renovated 3-star hotel rocks a prime location.
+It’s situated across the street from Lake Chuzenji.
+Rooms are spacious, clean & modern.
+Rare for the area, they’re set up with Western- rather than Japanese-style accommodations.
+They even include private bathrooms.
 The on-site natural hot-spring bath is a huge bonus.

-- Chuzenji Kanaya Hotel: Like its namesake in town, this delightful mid-range hotel features Western-style rooms in a serene location close to hiking trails & waterfalls.
+- Chuzenji Kanaya Hotel: This delightful mid-range hotel, like its namesake in town, features Western-style rooms.
+It’s located in a serene location close to hiking trails & waterfalls.
 The on-site onsen and fireplace lounge make an excellent case for an evening in.

-- Hotel Shikisai: A luxury ryokan hotel in a quiet location amidst dense forests & magnificent scenery.
+- Hotel Shikisai: This luxury ryokan hotel sits in a quiet location amidst dense forests & magnificent scenery.
 Japanese-style tatami mat & futon accommodations with private spa tubs are offered.

 ✔ Best area to stay for a classic remote Japanese onsen experience

-When you’re truly looking to escape the crowds in Nikko, head up to Yumoto Onsen, a small hot-springs town located north of Lake Chuzenji on the shores of Lake Yunoko.
+Looking to escape the crowds in Nikko?
+Head up to Yumoto Onsen.
+This small hot-springs town is located north of Lake Chuzenji on the shores of Lake Yunoko.

 Yumoto Onsen is as serious an escape from the stresses of travelling in Japan as they come.
-Besides relaxing in the comfort of an onsen ryokan or hotel, there’s some truly spectacular scenery around here including Yudaki Waterfall and the Senjogahara Plateau Nature Trail.
+Besides relaxing in the comfort of an onsen ryokan or hotel, the scenery is spectacular.
+Highlights including Yudaki Waterfall and the Senjogahara Plateau Nature Trail.